alexenglish/VerusExtras/README.md

 ## fetchbootstrap.sh
 Fetch a recent bootstrap file with blockchain data to get up and running quickly on a new install or fix a broken instance without re-syncing the whole chain.

+## listaddressbalances.sh
+List the balance for all addresses that have one, as determined through results of listunspent from the RPC.
+Tab delimited for easy use in scripting.

 ## Misc Notes
 If you're working with wallet files, particularly dumps containing plain-text private keys, I highly recommend [tomb](https://www.dyne.org/software/tomb/) for keeping your work safe.